Overview of Ghorepani Poonhill Trek

 - Kathmandu to Pokhara and returning by comfortable Tourist bus, private vehicle, or flight

-- By private vehicle, such as a car, Jeep, or Toyota Hiace, 5–7 hours to return the same
+- By private vehicle, such as a car, Jeep, or Toyota Hiace, it takes 6–7 hours to return the same.

-- By flight, only 30 minutes, but cost
+- By flight, only 30 minutes, but costing.

 Do We Need Any Entry Permits for the Ghorepani Poon Hill Trek?